 - What is the success rate with your specific procedure?

 - Will anyone else be assisting in the operating room?

 - How long will you expect to stay in the hospital?

-- How will pain be managed in the hospital and upon release from the hospital?
+- How will the pain be managed in the hospital and upon release from the hospital?

-- Will you need any medical equipment or modifications at home after the surgery?
+- Will you need any medical equipment or modifications at home after the operation?